leuty/eb-cosmo/README.md

 eb-cosmo/$ ./build_crclim_libs.sh -p cordex -t gpu -i /scratch/username/install/
 ```
 and note that **the install directory must exist before executing the script**.
-At the end the script output variables to export and module to load:
+At the end the script output variables to export and modules to load:
 ```
 # EXECUTE THE FOLLOWING COMMANDS IN YOUR TERMINAL #
 # BEFORE INSTALLING COSMO                         #